-When students journal regularly, they become more comfortable in expressing their ideas.
+When students journal regularly (and create a journaling habit!), they become more comfortable in expressing their ideas.
 Students who tend to follow the crowd will find their individuality on the page, as they have the freedom to write their thoughts without judgment.

 Journaling also helps students to think more deeply about subjects they might not have considered before.
 As new thoughts transition from ideas to beliefs, tweens take another step toward becoming adults.

 Encourage expression and examination of ideas with these creative writing ideas for teens.
 Each prompt gets students thinking and offers an opportunity for a creative response.

 - Do you act differently online than in real life?